GadirajuSanjayvarma/DenseDepth-and-Mask-Prediction/README.md

 ![part2](https://github.com/GadirajuSanjayvarma/S15/blob/master/image2.png)
 * Now we will get an output of100x100x64 channels from those concatenation part.
 # * Now we can observe that the two paths are equal left and right side are equal.
-# * So i will observe the left part which is mask part and you can also understand the depth part.
+# * So i will explain the left part which is mask part and you can also understand the depth part.
 * So now we will send the input to conv5,conv6,conv7,conv8.
 * Below is the code to implement those.
 ```